Layr-Labs/eigenlayer-contracts/docs/release/slashing/AllocationManager.md

 /**
  * @notice struct used to modify the allocation of slashable magnitude to list of operatorSets
  * @param strategy the strategy to allocate magnitude for
- * @param expectedTotalMagnitude the expected total magnitude of the operator used to combat against race conditions with slashing
+ * @param expectedMaxMagnitude the expected max magnitude of the operator used to combat against race conditions with slashing
  * @param operatorSets the operatorSets to allocate magnitude for
  * @param magnitudes the magnitudes to allocate for each operatorSet */ struct MagnitudeAllocation {
     IStrategy strategy;
-    uint64 expectedTotalMagnitude;
+    uint64 expectedMaxMagnitude;
     OperatorSet[] operatorSets;
     uint64[] magnitudes;
 }